 Snoring can affect your quality of life, and that of your partner.
-The loss of sleep quality can impact every aspect of your life – your short and long-term health, your productivity and your relationships.
-There are a number of causes of snoring, and one of them is corrected by septoplasty.
+The loss of sleep quality can impact every aspect of your life – your short and long-term health, your productivity, and your relationships.
+There are a number of causes of snoring, and one of them is corrected by a septoplasty.

 What Is Septoplasty?